 Start with “Why” in everything you do — Simon Sinek.

-#1: As a freelance Java developer, I attend job interviews every 1-3 years and being able to prepare well to get multiple job offers give me the much needed job security to find work in any job market.
+#1: As a freelancer, I attend job interviews every 1-3 years and being able to prepare well to get multiple job offers give me the much needed job security to find work in any job market.
 I used to go through 15+ books and 40+ websites to brush up prior to my job interviews.
 So, in 2005, I wrote the book entitled “Java/JEE Job interview Companion” with 400+ Java/JEE job interview questions and answers (sold 35,000+ copies), and then started a dedicated blog for interview preparation.
 It is much easier to keep an online site up to date than to publish newer editions of the book(s).
 Topics are nicely categorised and easily searchable.
 Java interview videos compliment the posts.
 I generally start brushing up 3-6 weeks before start looking for new contracts.

 #3: 12+ companies in 20+ years helped me fast-track my career from mechanical engineering to multitude of contract roles like Java developer, Lead developer, Big Data Engineer, Solution designer & Solution Architect paying hourly to daily rates.